junxit/us-congress-bills-113/bill.md

   >   - **(B)** has no significant issues in the areas of student safety, operational and financial management, or statutory or regulatory compliance;
   >   - **(C)** has demonstrated success in significantly increasing student academic achievement, including graduation rates where applicable, consistent with the requirements under title I, for all students served by the charter school; and
   >   - **(D)** has demonstrated success in increasing student academic achievement, including graduation rates where applicable, for the groups of students described in section 1111(b)(2)(C)(v)(II), except that such demonstration is not required in a case in which the number of students in a group is insufficient to yield statistically reliable information or the results would reveal personally identifiable information about an individual student.
-  > - **(9)** *Replicated, high-quality charter school model* The term replicated, high-quality charter school model means a high-quality charter school that has opened a new campus under an existing charter or an additional charter if required by State law.
+  > - **(9)** *Replicated, high-quality charter school model* The term replicated, high-quality charter school model means a high-quality charter school that has opened a new campus under an existing charter or an additional charter if required or permitted by State law.

 ## § 10.
 Authorization of appropriations